 So what ARE the best supplements?

-For those with chronic conditions who are likely to be deficient in essential vitamins, minerals, and amino acids, highly absorbable supplements should be a top priority.
-Since the digestive system is often in a compromised or stressed-out state, taking supplements that are easily absorbed and utilized is crucial.
+For those who are likely to be deficient in essential vitamins, minerals, and amino acids, highly absorbable supplements should be a top priority.
+Taking supplements that are easily absorbed and utilized is crucial.*

 Certain forms or types of ingredients have been proven more effective than others.
 Some of these include:

 - Amino Acids that are pharmaceutical-grade and most closely resemble the amino acids in the body.
 Also, look for "branched-chain" essential aminos since your body can't make those on its own.
 Peptide bonds also help the aminos to be more readily absorbed and utilized by the body.*

 - Probiotics that have the highest count (should be in the billions) of live, active bacteria, and only a few different types of those bacteria.
 Make sure that the bacteria are not dirt based, but rather occur naturally in the human intestines.3*

 - Minerals that are glycine chelates, which means that the mineral is surrounded by and bound to amino acids.
 This greatly improves their bioavailability (or ability to be absorbed and used by the body).4 It has also been established beyond controversy that certain pairs of amino acids, called dipeptides, are the easiest of all chelates to be absorbed.
 Of these, dimalate leads the pack.4,5*

 - Vitamins that are combined with other ingredients proven to enhance their absorption.*